Object

 Opacity refers to the extent to which an object or surface hinders or blocks light from passing through and so obstructs light from reaching objects or space beyond.

-• An entirely opaque substance reflects and absorbs all incident light, with no transmission or scattering.
+• Opacity is influenced by factors such as absorption, reflection, and scattering of light.
+An entirely opaque substance reflects and absorbs all incident light, allowing no transmission or scattering.

-• When light strikes an interface between two media, some light is reflected, some is absorbed, and some is scattered:
+• When light strikes the boundary between two media, some of it is reflected, some is absorbed, and some is scattered.
+The remaining light is refracted and transmitted through the second medium.
+Opacity measures how effectively this second medium obstructs the passage of light.

-• An opaque object is neither transparent (allowing all light to pass through) nor translucent (allowing some light to pass through).
+• An opaque object is neither transparent (which allows all light to pass through) nor translucent (which permits partial light transmission).

-• Opacity of some media varies with the wavelengths of light.
-For example, certain types of glass are transparent in the visual range but mostly opaque to ultraviolet light.
+• The opacity of certain materials can vary with the wavelength of light.
+For instance, some types of glass are transparent to visible light but opaque to ultraviolet radiation.

 Optic chiasm